 The people who fail are the ones who give up too early.

-Keep working towards your dreams and believe in yourself and you will achieve everything you want.
+Keep working towards your dreams and believe in yourself; you will achieve everything you want.

 Dream Big And Create A Deadline